inasafe/inasafe-django/README.md

 # Setup instructions

-## Production, Staging
+## Production

-We provide for simple deployment under docker.
-Please see the deployment/README-docker.md file for details.
+We provide for simple deployment under a mix of docker and ansible.
+Please see the [Docker Readme](deployment/README-docker.md)  file for details.

 ## For local development

+We provide for simple deployment under a mix of docker and ansible.
+Please see the [Docker Readme](deployment/README-docker.md) file for details.

+The following method was not needed if you use our docker orchestration because it will set up everything.
+Instructions below was left for knowledge purposes.

 ### Install dependencies